Emin Alper: Career

 Gaining experience from watching other filmmakers and taking role in their short films, Emin Alper went on to make his first independent short films, The Letter in 2005, and Rıfat in 2006; the latter won Best Short Film at the Bucharest International Film Festival (2008) and the Special Audience Award at the !F Istanbul International Film Festival.

-His breakthrough came in 2012, with his directorial debut, Beyond the Hill, “about the repressed violence and projections of a Turkish family on holiday."
+His breakthrough came in 2012, with his directorial debut, Beyond the Hill, “about the repressed violence and projections of a Turkish family on holiday".
+The film won the Caligari Film Prize in the 62nd Berlinale and Best Film at the Asia Pacific Screen Awards.

-Following his first feature, Alper made his second feature, Frenzy (2014), a psycho-social drama/thriller about a society“ brought to heel by its fear of terrorism” in which two brothers — one a paroled convict secretly recruited to ferret out terrorists by examining the contents of trash bins, the other hired to kill stray dogs — are sucked into a whirl of state-sponsored distrust.
+His second feature film, Frenzy (2014), won the Special Jury Prize at the 72nd Venice International Film Festival.
+The film is a psycho-social drama/thriller about a society“ brought to heel by its fear of terrorism” in which two brothers — one a paroled convict secretly recruited to ferret out terrorists by examining the contents of trash bins, the other hired to kill stray dogs — are sucked into a whirl of state-sponsored distrust.
 Frenzy was profoundly timely in its subject matter, loudly echoing the current turmoil of politics in Turkey and the Middle East.
 Alper says of Frenzy, ‘It shows how the political system turns “little men” into the cogs of its violent mechanism by providing them with authority and the instruments of violence, which in the end turn against them and lead to their destruction.’

-Premiering in competition at the 72nd Venice International Film Festival, Frenzy was awarded the Special Jury Prize.
 The film won the Jury Grand Prize at the 9th Asia Pacific Screen Awards.

 Both Beyond the Hill and Frenzy were chosen as the Best Turkish Film by the Turkish Critics' Association in 2012 and 2015.

-In 2022 he released the film Burning Days (Kurak Günler).
+In 2022, he released the film Burning Days, which had its world premiere at the Un Certain Regard section of the 2022 Cannes Film Festival, where it was a nominee for the Queer Palm.
+In December 2022, well after the film had already premiered both at Cannes and Antalya Golden Orange Film Festival, the Turkish General Directorate of Cinema demanded repayment of the production funding it had granted to the film.
+Although they did not officially state a reason for the demand, it was believed to relate to the controversy around the film's LGBTQ+ themes.

+His next feature film, Salvation (2026), will have its world premiere at the main competition of the 76th Berlin International Film Festival, where it was nominated for the Golden Bear.